Alicepinch/roots-cafe/README.md

 - Available directly on the homepage the user can find out about why the cafe was started and the ethos.

 #### Gallery:
 - Gallery, accessed on the 'Menu' page.
-A user is provided with images and can see what the food/business looks like.
+A user is provided with images and can see what the food looks like.

 #### Instagram grid:
 - The instagram grid is accessed when scrolling on the homepage and is another style of gallery for user.